 Data Entry of Inkprint Mathematics Notation

-Here are five data entry systems you can use to create math braille directly or by importing a math file into DBT:
+Here are five data entry methods you can use to create math braille directly or to import a math file into DBT:

 - Enter the math directly in DBT.

-- Use MathType to create math in a Word document using the "BANA Braille 2017" template.
+- Use MathType to create math in a Word document using one of the "BANA Braille 20xx" templates.

 - Enter math in MS Word using tools built into Word's auto-correction system, then convert the results to MathType.

 - Use Scientific Notebook to create a .tex file.

 - Work with a TeX or LaTeX file created in other ways, e.g., written by a math professor or created from math OCR by InftyReader.

 The Recommended Tool Set

 - MathType (currently version 6.9b) or Scientific Notebook (5.5)

 - SWIFT (5.0) [Note: available for Windows only.]